 “It wasn’t just my parents, though,” Hajar elaborates.
 “My husband was terrified to inform his parents about our decision, and when he did, things got substantially worse.”

-Every visit would be speckled with sarcasm, with either one of them asking her directly when she was going to get a job again, when she was planning to go back to work.
+Every visit would be speckled with sarcasm.
+Either one of them asking her directly when she was going to get a job again, when she was planning to go back to work.

-“I just remained silent as the first two [children] grew older, as they were expecting me to go back to the workforce – and then I got pregnant again,” says Hajar.
+“I just remained silent as the first two [children] grew older, as they were expecting me to go back to the workforce.
+Then I got pregnant again,” says Hajar.
 “Needless to say, I got shut into cold storage.

-But once I was pregnant again, they stopped talking to me all together.
-It was like I had gotten myself pregnant on my own or something, just to add extra burden to their son.”
+“But once I was pregnant again, they stopped talking to me all together.
+It was like I had gotten myself pregnant on my own or something, just to add an extra burden to their son.”

-With their own daughter having a professional career, actively choosing to remain single, Hajar was constantly being compared to her designer handbag or latest mobile phone.
+With their own daughter having a professional career and actively choosing to remain single, Hajar was constantly being compared to her designer handbag or latest mobile phone.

 Making Sacrifices that Go Unnoticed

 Anis gave all of that up as well.
-As a mother of four, and former banker, she decided that spending thousands of dollars on her car, would be a small price to pay to raise her children.
+As a mother of four and former banker, she decided that spending thousands of dollars on her car would be a small price to pay to raise her children.

 In a world where material success is prioritized over the well-being of families, it can have some really negative side effects on your self-esteem.
-It’s bad enough that a vast segment of society see you as doing ‘nothing at all’.”
+It’s bad enough that a vast segment of society sees you as doing “nothing at all.”

-“She is unwell so I try to be patient.
+“She is unwell, so I try to be patient.
 But having her around and having her ask me to go back to work every single day can be stressful.
 She even hands me those flyers that advertise jobs for cleaners and cashiers.”